 The Central Y Leaders Club meets on Tuesday evenings from 5:30-7 pm.
 The annual fee is $20 for Y Members ages 13-18.

-Register for the Leaders Club program at the Y of your choice at either the Central or Davis Y Service Desk or online (see below).
+Register for the Leaders Club program at the Y of your choice at either the Central or Davis Y Service Desk or online (later this summer).

 Youth in Government

 The Ohio YMCA’s Youth in Government Program enhances development of the American democratic process for young people through participatory training in the theory and practice of the Ohio state government.